opulencephp/docs/pipelines.md

 ```

 <h2 id="using-objects">Using Objects</h2>
-`Pipeline` can also accept an array of objects and a method to call on those classes.
+`Pipeline` can also accept an array of objects and a method to call on those objects.

 > **Note:** The method MUST accept two parameters - the output from the previous stage and the next pipe in the pipeline.